-Phase Four: add your direct lineage with spouses for the line studied to the tree we are building on wikitree.com using these Wikitree Directions.
+Phase Four: add your direct lineage for the line studied to wikitree.com using these Wikitree Directions.
 This page shows an example of a wikitree profile with attached sources and ancestors for Julia Dukes.
 The DNA section on the center left shows atDNA matching data from our study which we added; this is the only data we post online.
 The bottom left shows sources.
 The far right shows, by gedmatch number, descendants of this progenitor who are in our study.

 The study leaders will provide you and explain the importance of your atDNA comparison data, post significant DNA matches to your and your ancestors' wikitree profiles, and identify potential ancestral connections based on our study data.
-For the study duration, the leadership will provide guidance and expansive reports on an approximate basis via email.
+For the study duration, the leadership will provide guidance and expansive reports to all participants multiple times a year via email.
 The study leaders volunteer their time to direct these studies, and we will solicit your support for study activities from time to time.

 Experience shows we have study participants related to each other multiple ways.
 Based on comparing your DNA results we will also identify your matches which are not on the line being studied, which we exclude from our analyses.

 PRIVACY.
 You need to read the privacy policies of your testing company, gedmatch.com, and wikitree.com.
-In particular, wikitree.com has numerous different privacy levels to address all needs.
 All of our study analysis, research and guidance is provided to you via email and/or phone conversations and not posted online, with the exception of posting your sigficant matches on wikitree to DNA-verify your lineage.

 To improve our study success we ask that you actively encourage your family members and new-found cousins from gedmatch and your testing site to join our studies.
-Refer them to the Ancestor Projects on gedmatch where our studies are hosted.
+Refer them to the section titled Ancestor Projects on gedmatch where our studies are hosted and they can apply.
 As a member of the study you can keep abreast of your matches in the study by doing your own report on our gedmatch study site at any time.

 We encourage you to read some of the many blogs, websites and books that provide information about DNA comparisons; share your knowledge with us; and to ask us questions.

 Ready to join?
 We need your gedmatch number, given and surname, email, existing tree URL/link, wikitree profile number.
-This data will be added to the contact list for the study participants.
 The dropdown menu under the DNA tab guides you on how to get a gedmatch number and a wikitree profile.